-Luke Rosenberg (Senior Member, IEEE) received the bachelor’s degree in electrical and electronic engineering, the master’s degree in signal and information processing, and the Ph.D degree from the University of Adelaide, Adelaide, Australia, in 1999, 2001, and 2007, respectively.
+Luke Rosenberg (Senior Member, IEEE) received a bachelor’s degree in electrical and electronic engineering, a master’s degree in signal and information processing, and a Ph.D. degree from the University of Adelaide, Adelaide, Australia, in 1999, 2001, and 2007, respectively.
 In 2016, he completed the Graduate Program in Scientiﬁc Leadership at the University of Melbourne, Australia.
-He is currently an adjunct Associate Professor with the University of Adelaide and the Discipline Lead for Maritime Radar with the Defence Science and Technology Group, Australia.
+He is currently an adjunct Associate Professor with the University of Adelaide and a Research Specialist at the Defence Science and Technology Group, Australia.
 His work covers the areas of radar image formation, classification, adaptive ﬁltering, detection theory, and radar and clutter modeling.
 In 2014, he spent 12 months with the U.S. Naval Research Laboratory (NRL) working on algorithms for focusing moving scatterers in synthetic aperture radar imagery.
 Dr. Rosenberg has received a number of best paper awards, the prestigious Defence Science and Technology Achievement Award for Science and Engineering Excellence in 2016 and the IEEE AESS Fred Nathanson award in 2018 for ‘Fundamental Experimental and Theoretical Work in Characterizing Radar Sea Clutter’.
-He is currently an active member of the AESS board of governors and radar systems panel, a distinguished lecturer for the AESS and an associate editor for the Transactions of Aerospace and Electronic Systems.
+He is currently the IEEE South Australian Chair, a member of the AESS board of governors and radar systems panel, a distinguished lecturer for the AESS, and an associate editor for the Transactions of Aerospace and Electronic Systems.
 He has over 150 publications including a recent book: Radar Sea Clutter: Modelling and Detection.